iqtree/iqtree.github.io/doc/Advanced-Tutorial.md

     iqtree -net mytrees

-Finally, an useful feature is to read in an input tree and a set of trees, then IQ-TREE can assign the support value onto the input tree (number of times each branch in the input tree occurs in the set of trees).
+Finally, a useful feature is to read in an input tree and a set of trees, then IQ-TREE can assign the support value onto the input tree (number of times each branch in the input tree occurs in the set of trees).
 This option is useful if you want to compute the support values for an ML tree based on alternative topologies.